Find your perfect hike. Book a call with Anna

 Up to 10 km (6.2 miles), 3 hours hiking, elevation +480 m (15 ft) -380 m (1,200 ft)

-We meet at 7am at the Sky Tower in downtown Auckland before heading south to Rotorua, with a café stop on route to fortify those who missed breakfast.
+Meet your guide and fellow hikers at 7:00am in downtown Auckland and depart south toward Rotorua, with a café stop on route to fortify those who missed breakfast.
 Rotorua is renowned for its steaming thermal vents, bubbling mud-pools and stunning lakes.
-The area is also rich in Māori and early European history, including the violent 1886 Mt Tarawera eruption that buried a Māori village.
+The area is also rich in Māori and early European history, including the violent 1886 Mt Tarawera eruption which buried a Māori village.

-We continue to Lake Tarawera, where we catch the noon water taxi to access the trail's midsection.
-Here, we start a hike alongside the clear waters of Lake Tarawera, enjoying the shade that towering tree ferns and ignimbrite cliffs offer.
+We'll arrive at Lake Tarawera, where we catch the noon water taxi to access the trail's midsection.
+Here, we hike alongside the clear waters of Lake Tarawera, enjoying the shade that towering tree ferns and ignimbrite cliffs offer.
 Along the way, you can take a dip in the lake at one of the small pumice beaches.
 The trail offers glimpses of the expansive wilderness of forests, lakes, and volcanoes in the distance.

 Hike alongside the clear waters of Lake Tarawera.